meng-jack/shell-ads-kiosk/README.md

 This is the advertisement frontend renderer written using Wails with React+Typescript for the frontend.

 Learn more about Startup Shell here: https://startupshell.org/

+> 90% of the code here is AI-generated.